royhsu/tiny-console/README.md

 ConsoleLoggingStore.default // the default logging store.
 ```

-Embed your content view into a console via `console(enabled:)` modifier.
+Embed your content view into a console with `console(enabled:)` modifier.

 ```swift
 ContentView()
 	.console(enabled: true) // embed with a console.
 ```
-Next, don't forget to inject the logging store by `environmentObject(_:)` modifier.
+Next, don't forget to inject the logging store with `environmentObject(_:)` modifier.

 ```swift
 ContentView()